MicrosoftDocs/visualstudio-docs/docs/msbuild/how-to-extend-the-visual-studio-build-process.md

 The common `.targets` files contain a set of predefined empty targets that are called before and after some of the major targets in the build process.
 For example, MSBuild calls the `BeforeBuild` target before the main `CoreBuild` target and the `AfterBuild` target after the `CoreBuild` target.
 By default, the empty targets in the common targets do nothing, but you can override their default behavior by defining the targets you want in a project file.
 The methods described earlier in this article are preferred, but you might encounter older code that uses this method.

-If your project uses an SDK (for example `Microsoft.Net.Sdk`), you need to make a change from implicit to explicit imports, as discussed in [Explicit and implicit imports](#explicit-and-implicit-imports-in-sdk-style-projects).
+If your project uses an SDK (for example `Microsoft.Net.Sdk`), you need to make a change from implicit to explicit imports, as discussed in [Explicit and implicit imports](#explicit-and-implicit-impors).

 ### To override a predefined target

 1. If the project uses the `Sdk` attribute, change that to the explicit import syntax.
-See [Implicit imports in SDK-style projects](#implicit-imports-in-sdk-style-projects).
+See [Explicit and implicit imports](#explicit-and-implicit-impors).

 1. Identify a predefined target in the common targets that you want to override.
 See the table below for the complete list of targets that you can safely override.